shogohida/newspedia/README.md

 It also enables you to search articles by country.
 For example, if you select any Spanish speaking country, you get articles in Spanish.
 You can also get COVID-19 information by country and make graphs of confirmed cases, the number of deaths and active patients.

+# Background
+The reason why I created this app is that I used to analyse political and economic news during my professional career (at the Embassy of Japan in Guatemala and a think tank in Japan) and that I wanted to have an app which sorts those news easily.

 # Technologies
 -Ubuntu 18.04
 -Ruby 2.6.6